hauze-v/web-dev/mdn-css/css-layout/flexbox/NOTES.md

 **Note**: You can also lay out flex itemsin a reverse direction using the `row-reverse` and `column-reverse` values.
 Experiment with these values too!

 ## Wrapping ##
+One issues that arises when you have a fixed amount of width or height in your layout is that eventually your flexbox children will overflow their container, breaking the layout.

+Have a look at the flexbox-wrap0.html example.

+You can see that the children are indeed breaking out of their container.
+One way in which you can fix this is to add the following declaration to your <section> rule:
+  `flex-wrap: wrap`

+Also, add the following declaration to your <article> rule:
+  `flex: 200px`

+We now have multiple rows - as many flexbox children are fitted onto each row as makes sense, and any overflowis moved down to the next line.
+The `flex: 200px` declaration set on the articles means that each will be at least 200px wide; we'll discuss this property in more detail later on.
+You might also notice that the last few children on the last row are each made wider so that the entire row is still filled.

+But there's more we can do here.
+Try changing your `flex-direction` property value to `row-reverse` - now you'll see that you still have your multiple row layout, but it starts from the opposite corner of the browser window and flows in reverse.

+## flex-flow shorthand ##